evennia/evennia/docs/sphinx/source/wiki/Scripts.rst

    resumed.
 This is called automatically when the server reloads.
 No hooks are called - as far as the script knows, it never stopped - this is a suspension of the script, not a change of state.
 -  ``unpause()`` - resumes a previously paused script.
+The at\_start() hook will be called to allow it to reclaim its internal state.
 Timers etc are restored to what they were before pause.
 The server unpauses all paused scripts after a server reload.
-No hooks are called - as far as the script is concerned, it never stopped running.
 -  ``time_until_next_repeat()`` - for timed scripts, this returns the
    time in seconds until it next fires.
 Returns ``None`` if ``interval==0``.